commonsguy/cwac-merge/README.markdown

 Questions
 ---------
-If you have questions regarding the use of this code, please join and ask them on the [cw-android Google Group][gg].
-Be sure to indicate which CWAC module you have questions about.
+If you have questions regarding the use of this code, please post a question on [StackOverflow](http://stackoverflow.com/questions/ask) tagged with `commonsware` and `android`.
+Be sure to indicate what CWAC module you are having issues with, and be sure to include source code and stack traces if you are encountering crashes.

 Release Notes
 -------------